 The most inspiring event that he created and coordinated was “Commemorating the Life and Legacy of Robert F. Kennedy 50 Years Later.”

-He invited and moderated a “Commemorative Conversation” with five persons who personally knew and worked with RFK:
+He invited and moderated a “Commemorative Conversation” at the very site where the assassination happened with five persons who personally knew and worked with RFK and who were with him just minutes before or when he was shot:

 - Paul Schrade who was shot while standing alongside RFK and supported RFK as a labor advisor and an advocate for civil rights;